 - You can focus on the problem with extra confidentiality: Going to therapy isn’t a fun process.
 Some couples may be afraid to meet a counselor in person; the online component adds a layer of anonymity to the process and may help some feel more comfortable.
 Also, many people be more apt to be open and honest when talking with someone they don’t see face to face.

 - No need to label your relationship: When people go to a counselor, they feel like something is wrong with them.
 They also feel as if people might judge them.
 Just driving to the office and going to the waiting room feels like a failure.
 Doing this at home through an online source takes away a lot of that stigma.

-What are the cons of doing relationship counseling online instead of in person?
+Cons of doing relationship counseling online instead of in person

 - Seeing is believing: The couple or the therapist may miss some of the body language or “unsaid” things from the couple that could be better observed in an “in-person” setting.